 Accountability: Youth participants must adhere to safety rules and behavior standards set forth on sign-up letter.
 Failure to do so will result in removal from the team.

-April: Sign-ups for Team WILD will begin, closing at the end of May before our parent meeting.
+May: Sign-ups for Team WILD will begin, closing is the date of the first practice.

-September: End of the season all-team race and picnic.
-Awards given, jerseys returned.
+September 25th, 2021 from Noon to 3:00pm: End of the season all-team race and picnic.
+Awards and prizes given!!